tushti0110/Android/README.md

 # Android
-Music App
-Still working on the backend aspects
+Music App: Still working on the backend aspects